RTXI/rtxi/HACKING.md

 If you plan to contribute, please read the [CONTRIBUTING](CONTRIBUTING.md) guide.

+## Prerequisite

+In order to develop and mantain RTXI under Ubuntu you will need the following:

+1. **cmake** >= 3.19
+2. **clang-tidy** >= 12
+3. **clang-format** >= 14
+4. **conan** (optional) >= 2.0
+5. **codespell** >= 2.0

+Executables like codespell and clang-format can be obtained through python's package manager pip, while other like cmake need apt or snap package managers to work in older systems (Ubuntu 20.04 and older).
+Your milage may vary in other plaforms.

+Presets were added for cmake 3.19 so it makes sense to make this a strict requirement when developing RTXI, however this is not neccessary for consumers as they won't need to use presets and therefore can get away with older versions.

+Development with the conan package manager can be fickle, especially since their update to version 2.
+Make sure to avoid installing system wide dependencies that will be used by RTXI as this may conflict with conan installed packages.
+As of 12/4/23 this is still a problem.

 ## Developer mode

 Build system targets that are only useful for developers of this project are